‘A FRESH KIND OF CADDY’ - Volkswagen Caddy Cargo Independent New Review (Ref:1497/12139)

 Design and Build

 Visually, the Caddy hasn't looked much different since the third generation version was launched back in 2003.
-So the complete styling re-think for this MK5 model is somewhat refreshing, no contour or component having been left untouched.
-The higher bonnet is a bit like that of a compact SUV and both the radiator grille and the headlights have been redesigned.
-As before, the standard body shape is joined by a lengthened Caddy Maxi model but the ordinary Caddy may now be sufficient for your needs, being 93mm longer and 62mm wider than its predecessor.
-The key difference is one you can't see, this MK5 model's switch to an all-new, stiffer MQB platform.
+So the complete styling re-think for this SB-series model was somewhat refreshing; no contour or component was left untouched.
+The high bonnet is a bit like that of a compact SUV and both the radiator grille and the headlights also look car-like.
+As usual with this model line, the standard body shape is joined by a lengthened Caddy Maxi model but the ordinary SWB Caddy Cargo may in this current form be sufficient for your needs, being 93mm longer and 62mm wider than its pre-2020-era predecessor.
+The key difference is one you can't see, this SB-series design's model's switch to an all-new, stiffer MQB platform.

-Behind the wheel, as before, it's all neat and unfussy with dark grey plastics prevailing on every surface but a higher quality feel prevailing this time round and a higher level of infotainment.
-The centre-dash screen varies in size between 6.5, 8.25 or 10-inches, depending on spec and offers a wide range of connectivity options that work via an integrated eSIM.
+Behind the wheel, it's all neat and unfussy with dark grey plastics prevailing on every surface but a higher quality feel prevailing and quite a higher level of infotainment including a 10.4-inch centre-dash screen and a wide range of connectivity options that work via an integrated eSIM.
 There's also the option of a 10.25-inch Digital Cockpit instrument binnacle display screen.
-The AGR Ergo seats are more supportive, approved by the German campaign for Healthy Backs Society.
-And an electronic handbrake is now standard and buyers can specify electric closing aids for the sliding doors and the tailgate.
+Where fitted, the AGR-approved ergoComfort seats are particularly supportive, approved by the German campaign for Healthy Backs Society.
+And an electronic handbrake is standard, plus buyers can specify electric closing aids for the sliding doors and the tailgate.

 Market and Model

-All models get a touchscreen infotainment system, between 6.5 and 10 inches, with range-topping models offering a larger 10-inch Discover Media satellite navigation system.
-For the first time, Caddy is equipped with an 'always connected', integrated eSIM, which allows infotainment systems to be prepared to access mobile online services and functions of 'We Connect'.
-The interior also gets new switchgear including electronic handbrake with auto hold function, lighting and audio controls.
-Electric windows, height adjustable-driving seat and a new multi-function steering wheel are also standard across the range.
+All mainstream models get a touchscreen infotainment system, usually 10.4 inches in size, with range-topping 'Commerce Pro' variants offering a more sophisticated 10-inch Discover Media navigation system.
+This Caddy is also equipped with an 'always connected', integrated eSIM, which allows infotainment systems to be prepared to access mobile online services and functions of 'We Connect'.
+The interior also gets an electronic handbrake, cruise control and a heat-insulating windscreen.
+'Commerce Plus' trim adds and ergoComfort driver's seat, air conditioning and body-coloured bumpers.
+'Commerce Pro' adds 16-inch alloy wheels, all-round parking sensors, power-folding mirrors, a rear view camera and a digital cockpit instrument screen.

-Important options include a digital instrument panel and extra infotainment screen choices.
-Plus you can also add a roof vent for better climate control and faster stationary ventilation in the back.
-A key update this time round is the addition of a lot more camera-driven safety tech.
-There can be a total of 19 such systems fitted to this MK5 model, six of them completely new to this LCV.
-The fresh options include Adaptive Cruise Control, the 'Trailer Assist trailer manoeuvring system, 'Side Assist' (basically a Blind Spot system), 'Rear Traffic Alert' (which warns you of oncoming vehicles when you're reversing) and 'Emergency Assist' (assisted stopping in an emergency).
-There's also VW's latest 'Travel Assist' set-up which allows for a degree of level 2 autonomous driving.
+You can add a roof vent for better climate control and faster stationary ventilation in the back.
+Safety-wise, there can be a total of 19 camera systems fitted to this Caddy, including Adaptive Cruise Control, a 'Trailer Assist trailer manoeuvring system, 'Side Assist' (basically a Blind Spot system), 'Rear Traffic Alert' (which warns you of oncoming vehicles when you're reversing) and 'Emergency Assist' (assisted stopping in an emergency).
+There's also VW's 'Travel Assist' set-up which allows for a degree of level 2 autonomous driving.

 Practicalities and Costs

-There are clear practicality enhancements with this fifth generation model thanks to the 73mm longer wheelbase made possible by its new MQB platform.
-Cargo space width is up by 50mm to 1,606mm and there's 60mm more width between the wheel arches, which means a Euro pallet can now be loaded in and turned sideways.
-Cargo space length is 1,797mm.
-And there's even more load area height, despite a 25mm drop in exterior height.
-The result of all this is a 3.1m3 cargo capacity in the standard short wheelbase Caddy; or 3.7m3 in the Caddy Maxi, which has a wheelbase that's 215mm lengthier and can offer 2,150mm of cargo space length.
+Cargo space width is 1,606mm and there's enough width between the wheel arches for a Euro pallet to be loaded in and turned sideways.
+Cargo space length is 1,797mm in the SWB - or up to 2,150 in the longer Maxi version.
+You get a 3.1m3 cargo capacity in the standard short wheelbase Caddy; or 3.7m3 in the Caddy Maxi, which has a wheelbase that's 215mm lengthier.
 The Maxi model gets a longer sliding side door and can take two Euro pallets.
+There's no load-through hatch option though.
+Payload is up to 698kg for the diesel models - and potentially up to 740kg for the eHybrid.

 Summary

-This Caddy's predecessor set the quality benchmark for compact van design, just as this fifth generation model does today.
+This Caddy's Cargo's predecessor set the quality benchmark for compact van design, just as this fourth generation model does today.
 If you want a snapshot of just how far small LCVs have come, then we'd suggest that you check one of these out.
-The Wolfsburg brand thinks that operator preferences will lie in areas like efficiency, safety and technology, priorities this MK5 model Caddy addresses with class-leading thoroughness.
+The Wolfsburg brand thinks that operator preferences will lie in areas like efficiency, safety and technology, priorities this MK4 model Caddy addresses with class-leading thoroughness.

 That's not to say it can't be a practical choice.
 The respective 3.1m3 and 3.7m3 carriage capacities of the standard and Maxi versions are all most operators will need, especially given the increases in load bay length, height and width.
 It all means that if you specify your Caddy carefully, you could create a very complete little business tool indeed.
 And in summary?
 Well there are, it's true, bigger and more affordable vans than this one in the compact LCV sector.
 We reckon though, that most business buyers in this segment, most of the time, would rather have a Caddy.
 And that really says it all.